USA - American life

 began to dream of a better life

-enter Europe.
-But a century ago, it was people in Europe who were
+America, Asia and Africa.
+But a century ago, it was people in

 migrating in mass, looking for a better life in the USA.
 Ellis Island,